RedByte1337/o365creeper/README.md

 (https://warroom.rsmus.com/enumerating-emails-via-office-com/)

+Note: Very dirty unoptimized code, should be reworked.

 ## Description
     This is a simple Python script used to validate email accounts that belong to Office 365 tenants.
     This script takes either a single email address or a list of email addresses as input,